2009–10 Chicago Blackhawks season: Sexual abuse scandal

-In March 2025, Bowman filed a motion to quash a subpoena for his deposition in a second sexual assault lawsuit related to his time at the Blackhawks, arguing that he was not properly served the subpoena and lack of jurisdiction because of his Canadian citizenship and current residence in Edmonton.
+In March 2025, Bowman filed a motion to quash a subpoena for his deposition in the second sexual assault lawsuit related to his time at the Blackhawks, arguing that he was not properly served the subpoena and lack of jurisdiction because of his Canadian citizenship and current residence in Edmonton.
+The Blackhawks reached an undisclosed out-of-court settlement with "Black Ace 1" in September 2025.

 On May 8, 2025, Quenneville was hired as head coach of the Anaheim Ducks, replacing Greg Cronin.